lauslim12-old/responsive-grids/README.md

 - Standard UI Design Procedures

 # Overview
-- There is three grid system that would be updated here: Float Layout, Flexbox, and CSS Grid.
+- There are three grid systems that would be updated here: Float Layout, Flexbox, and CSS Grid.
-- For now, only the Float Layout is available.
+- For now, only the Float Layout and the CSS Grid Layout are available.

+## Detailed Overview - Float Layouts
+- Usage of width, floats, and clearfix hacks in order to make a responsive grid system.

+## Detailed Overview - CSS Grid
+- The design is a blog-like website, but only the grids that are available.

 # Usage
 - Initialize with `npm install`.